DrewDimas/olympic-data-pipeline/README.md

 - **Action:** Creates interactive dashboards and reports for data visualization and insights, benefiting from the optimized data structure.
 - **Data Output:** Engaging visualizations that provide actionable insights to stakeholders.

-This pipeline facilitates a streamlined workflow from data ingestion to visualization, leveraging the integration of Mage and Apache Spark within a Docker container to simplify the processing steps and enhance the efficiency of the overall pipeline.

 ---
 ## Data Engineering Zoomcamp